Contact us: +61 8 8303 0961

 The South Australian Women's Honour Roll is an important part of an ongoing strategy to increase formal recognition of women who contribute to the South Australian community.
 Held every two years, the Honour Roll acknowledges and celebrates the diversity of women in our community and their commitment to effecting change to ensure that we live in a safer and more inclusive society.

 All women nominated are included on the ongoing list of nominees on the Office for Women website.
-Through a panel process, twenty women will be selected for making an exceptional contribution and included in the 2023 South Australian Women’s Honour Roll publication.
-The outstanding nominees will be honoured at a reception at Government House in November 2023.
+Through a panel process, twenty women were selected for making an exceptional contribution and included in the 2023 South Australian Women’s Honour Roll publication.
+The outstanding nominees were honoured at a reception at Government House in November 2023.

-Nominations will be assessed by a panel of community members, who recommended which women should be inducted to the Honour Roll.
+Nominations are assessed by a panel of community members, who recommended which women should be inducted to the Honour Roll.

 Previous Honour Roll nominees